binxio/iam-tags-cfn/README.md

 When switching back to your admin account (not using the PurpleRole or RedRole), you are allowed to update the tag, so do this.
 Just do this to check out the third cool feature: Drift Detection.
 Now go to CloudFormation, click on the Stack of this instance and Click Drift Detection.
 Now view the details and visisble is the Tag has been changed manually.

+Clean up by deleting the three stacks.

 ## Conclusion

 We have learned:

-* How to use IAM tagging to protect our deployed assets
+* How to use IAM tagging to protect our deployed resources, in this example: Ec2 instances
 * To use python3.7 for our CloudFormation Custom Resource (launched November 11)
 * Looked into Drift Detection

-In the future we will add CloudFormation protection, once this is supported (or we found a work around).
-And we will add more examples besides Ec2 to make it more useful.
+In the future we will add CloudFormation protection, once this [is supported](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys) (or we found a work around).
+And we will add more examples besides EC2 to make it more useful.
 Tags on a Stack are automatically set on every Resource part of the Stack, making it very easy to extend this solution.
 So a RedRole can only create CloudFormation stacks with a tag Team=Red and because the resources get the tag Team=Red too, all resources can easily be protected.
 This was actually the reason I started this expiriment, but found out CloudFormation tags are not supported in IAM conditions.